 Werner frowned and opened his mouth to address her thoughts.
-But before he could speak a word, he was suddenly pulled back into his own surroundings.
+But before he could speak a word, he disappeared from her sights, suddenly pulled back into his own surroundings.

 Fritz covered his mouth and hacked a cough.
 Blood seeped out in-between his fingers.
 He pulled back his hand and stared at it in disbelief.
 Werner’s men stared at the red with a mixture of confusion and surprise.
 Nico appeared concerned.

 “That stupid woman…” the colonel hissed before abruptly bending down to pick up the candy basket he had discarded earlier.
 He turned away from Werner and started forward down the alleyway without hesitation.

 Werner’s men raised their weapons at his approach.